aaronsama/node-resume/readme.md

 ### Step 3

-Type `npm start` in command line.
+Type `yarn start` in command line.
 That will render the default template called "basic".
 You can render other templates by adding the template name that you can find the the `views` folder, like `npm start classic`.

 ### Advanced Usage